AlexCChristie/ardour4-tutorial/_posts/2014-07-29-the-mixer-strip.md

 **Metering Point**, for example the direct "*in*" from the sound card, the "*pre*" Fader signal, or the "*post*" fader signal.

+---It seems that Ardour 4 has more options now (like "Custom" and "Out")

 As you can see in the image below, there is a smaller version of the Mixer Strip in each Track, called the **Track Mixer**, which contains a horizontal **Fader**, a vertical **Peak Meter** as well as miniature